City Survival: New York City Gift Guide

 Looking for some gadgets to make life easier?
 Have a look through our guide to the perfect city gifts, whether you're stocking your own place or finding stocking stuffers for friends and family!

 NYC Basic Tips and Etiquette by Nathan W. Pyle is a hilarious illustrated guide to the tips and tricks to city living.
 Presented in kind-hearted but straight-to-the-point cartoons, each page offers a wealth of knowledge about how to navigate the city, with hints that even some native New Yorkers could use as a reminder.
-From sidewalk walking to Nathan also includes what should be New York's motto: "Welcome to New York, where the object of the game is...
+From sidewalk walking to subway strategies, Nathan presents a deluge of information in a fun way, and also includes what should be New York's motto: "Welcome to New York, where the object of the game is...
 Stay Out of Everyone's Way!"